PO Box 9021, Wilmington, DE 19809, USA

 South of the US, the Rufous-backed Robin has been seen during FONT tours Mexico.

-138. Eye-browed Thrush (*) ______ (r/US) AK:may (PI) (another name is Grey-headed Thrush)
+138. Eye-browed Thrush (*) ______ (r/US) AK:may (PI)

 Turdus obscurus

-A migratory Asian species.
+The Eye-browed Thrush is a migratory Asian species.
 It occurs rarely, but regularly, in the spring in Alaska in the Aleutian and Pribilof Islands, and more rarely on those islands in the fall and elsewhere in Alaska on St. Lawrence Island and in the northern part of the state.
 It has occurred, as a vagrant, in California in the late spring.

-Outside North America, the Eye-browed Thrush has been seen during FONT tours in Japan, including Hegura Island.
+Outside North America, the Eye-browed Thrush has been seen during FONT tours in Japan, including Hegura Island

 Turdus eunomus

-An east Asian species.
+The Dusky Thrush is an east Asian species.
 Occurs rarely in the spring in Alaska on the western Aleutian Islands, and more rarely on St. Lawrence Island and Point Barrow (as far north as a bird can be in Alaska!).

 Has also occurred in the winter as far south as coastal Washington State.